Finite Populations & Finite Time: The Non-Gaussianity of a Gravitational Wave Background: Comparing to numerical results

 We see here similar behavior as in \autoref{fig:auto_cross_realistic}.
-The first frequency has scale and shape parameters $\approx(0.30,0.79)$, far from the predicted (circular Gaussian) result of $(0,1)$.
-This suggests that there is a significant correlation between the real and imaginary parts of the Fourier coefficients at the lowest frequency, as well as a milder mismatch in their variances.
-The second through thirteenth frequencies have location parameters in the range $0.018\ldots0.108$ and shape parameters in the range $0.835\ldots0.874$; combined, this suggests a small to negligible correlation with a ratio of variances comparable to the first-frequency case while still being closer to parity.
-Thus, we can interpret the mild disagreement in the auto-pulsar results at the lowest frequency, as shown in \autoref{fig:auto_cross_realistic}, as being mainly due to correlations between real and imaginary parts of the Fourier coefficients.
+The first frequency has location and scale parameters $\approx(1.30\cdot 10^{-4},0.844)$, fairly close to the predicted (circular Gaussian) result of $(0,1)$.
+As frequency increases, the location parameter (mean) stays effectively zero, while the scale parameter monotonically increases.
+Thus, the distribution of $\tan\theta$ is over a broader range at higher frequencies compared to lower frequencies.
+We can interpret the frequency-dependent increase in non-Gaussianity in the auto-pulsar results, as shown in \autoref{fig:auto_cross_realistic}, as being mainly due to unequal variances between real and imaginary parts of the Fourier coefficients.
+In particular, the imaginary part of the coefficients tends to have higher variance in this realization of our model (see \autoref{eqn:scale-shape_Z} and surrounding discussion).